aws-samples/sample-live-class-student-engagement-analysis-with-generative-ai/docs/DEPLOYMENT_GUIDE.md

   ![Fig 1.4](../asset/bedrock/image4.png)

-## Now Deploy the CloudFormation template to launch all the resources
+## Now Deploy the SAM template to launch all the resources

 Step 1.
 To obtain all the necessary files locally, run the following command: